Age: 23 (27/06/90)

 Prior to turning pro in late 2010, Taylor had a string of impressive results on the track, including World Champion titles in 2009 and 2010 in the individual pursuit.
 Last year was his breakout as a pro, winning the individual time trial at the USA Pro Cycling Challenge and narrowly missing out on medalling at the London Olympics with 4th place finishes in both the road race and the time trial events.
 In May 2012, Taylor accomplished his biggest goal of the season, winning the prologue at the Giro d'Italia to become just the third American to ever don the race leader’s pink jersey.

 Taylor began 2013 in fine form, winning stage 2 in the Tour of Qatar and placing 3rd in the Overall GC.
 He started the Giro d'Italia but struggled physically throughout the race and was forced to withdraw in the latter part due to an underlying injury.
 At the end of July, Taylor returned to action in the Tour of Poland and grabbed headlines with an incredible solo ride to win stage 4 of the race.
-In September, he finished 5th in the time trial event at the World Championships in Florence.Photography provided courtesy of Graham Watson and BMC Racing.
+In September, he finished 5th in the time trial event at the World Championships in Florence.Website photography provided by Graham Watson, Andrea Mead Cross and BMC Racing.

 Website by @TrinityCycling.